OriolAbril/gsoc2019_blog/_posts/2019-07-20-half-gsoc-reached.markdown

 configuration of ArviZ defaults.

-Finally, of the planned tasks that lie ahead, I will not spend much time on benchmarking, because that would collide with the other ongoing GSoC project to apply Numba to ArviZ algorithms, nor I will write a section in ArviZ resources repo, I will probably post tutorials on how to use ArviZ's new functions in this blog, following the example of the LOO on transformed data
+Finally, of the planned tasks that lie ahead, I will not spend much time on benchmarking (T9), because that would collide with the other ongoing GSoC project to apply Numba to ArviZ algorithms, nor I will write a section in ArviZ resources repo, I will probably post tutorials on how to use ArviZ's new functions in this blog, following the example of the LOO on transformed data